karlma1984/content-javascript-actions-app/README.md

-# Hello world JavaScript action
+# Hello world JavaScript Github Action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
 To learn how this action was built, see "[Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action)" in the GitHub Help documentation.